-- Use leftover grilled chicken to create a pita wrap with hummus, tomatos and raw onions.
+- Use leftover grilled chicken to create a pita wrap with hummus, tomatoes and raw onions.

-- Serve at your next party with a variety of seasonal veggies in leui of pita bread.
+- Serve at your next party with a variety of seasonal veggies in lieu of pita bread.

 By letting the food processor do all of the work, you can have this healthy dish on the table in less than 5 minutes.
 No matter how you decide to serve it, I can guarantee you will think twice before spending top dollar on the tiny store-bought containers once you taste how delicious and easy it is to make at home.

 Save money.
 Boost flavor.
 Receive loads of compliments.
 Boom.